 Want to join us on the open road?
 The 2017 Ride for Homes will take place from June 1-4, 2017.
 Registration is now open!
 There are 40 rider slots available.
-Take advantage of our early bird registration fee of $75 when you register by December 31, 2016.
 See below for more details on the ride, and register here.

 Each year, generous sponsors support the ride costs and help ensure that every dollar our riders raise goes directly towards Habitat's homebuilding and home repair projects.
 For more information about sponsorship, please contact Sarah Mussoline at firstname.lastname@example.org.

 We ask each rider to raise $1200 prior to the ride.
-Your registration fee will be applied to your fundraising total.
 The dollars your raise go directly to Habitat’s construction projects and family programming, and to cover the costs of the trip (housing and support team).
 The trip is intentionally mission-focused, and to that end we’ve planned basic but comfortable lodging.
 This means that you’ll be able to have the maximum possible amount of your donation going directly to Habitat and its hardworking future homeowners.